tinted house windows

 In summer, residential window tinting cuts down heat.
 That means your AC doesn't need to work as hard, and your bills go down.
 In winter, it helps trap heat inside, so your home stays warmer without turning up the heat.

-If sunlight glares on your TV or phone screen, home window tinting reduces that, too.
-You keep the view and get less eye strain.
+When sunlight causes glare on your TV or phone screen, home window tinting can help minimize it.
+You keep your view clear while feeling less eye strain.

-Another bonus?
-It blocks harmful UV rays.
-That means your couch, art, rugs, and wood floors won’t fade as fast.
+An additional advantage?
+It also blocks harmful UV rays, meaning your sofa, artwork, carpets, and wooden floors will fade at a slower rate.
 Some residential window tinting films block up to 99% of UV, so your stuff lasts longer.

 Certain residential window tinting films also make glass stronger.
 If a window breaks from weather or an accident, the film helps hold the glass together.
 That lowers the chance of injury and makes it harder for someone to break in.